 Maybe you have a job that involves heavy physical work, like construction or moving services.
 Heck, even jobs that don’t seem that physically demanding can have hidden strains.
 Checkout clerks in grocery stores can stress their shoulders by lifting products over the scanner for eight hours at a stretch.
 Jobs involving intense typing, like transcription, can bring on neck and shoulder stiffness.

 Obviously, if you’re at work, especially at a job involving heavy machinery, you don’t want that.
-So you might want to focus on using a CBD and melatonin blend in the evening to help you get good sleep, which will both aid recovery and improve alertness.
-And of course you can use topicals in the same targeted way as you’d use them for exercise recovery.
+So you might want to focus on using a full spectrum CBD product or CBD and melatonin blend in the evening to help you get good sleep, which will both aid recovery and improve alertness.
+And of course, you can use topicals in the same targeted way as you’d use them for exercise recovery.

 CBD Oil and Muscle Recovery in Practice